deepaklearner/sample_cypher/solution2.md

-can we rename dne_mask as reject_condition
+can we rename dne_mask as reject_condition.

 import pandas as pd
 from neo4j import GraphDatabase